 Do you have ads for Australian teddy bears and striped sheets on your site?
-In that case you may be involved in the black market trade of endangered species; as the AIM Group and Times of India reported earlier this summer.
+In that case, you may be involved in the black market trade of endangered species, as the AIM Group and Times of India reported earlier.

-The US Senate recently passed the END Wildlife Trafficking Act which raises wildlife trafficking into the status of a serious crime and authorities around the world are stepping up the control of online marketplaces.
-Perhaps it’s time for you to take a stand and decide whether you can afford to risk legal charges and the PR-backlash due to your involvement in the trade with wildlife and endangered species.
+The US Senate passed the END Wildlife Trafficking Act, which raises wildlife trafficking to a serious crime.
+And now authorities worldwide are stepping up the control of online marketplaces.
+Perhaps it’s time for you to take a stand and decide whether you can afford to risk legal charges and the PR backlash due to your involvement in the trade with wildlife and endangered species.

-CITES* is an international agreement between governments, aiming to ensure that the survival of wild animals and plants aren’t threatened by the existence of illegal international trade.
-183 nations are members, meaning that trade of any species named on the list are not allowed between the countries.
-The convention doesn’t automatically take the place of national laws, but many countries are using the framework to adopt domestic legislations.
+CITES* is an international agreement between governments aiming to ensure that illegal international trade doesn’t threaten the survival of wild animals and plants.
+183 nations are members, meaning any species named on the list is prohibited between the countries.
+The convention doesn’t automatically replace national laws, but many countries use the framework to adopt domestic legislation.

-IFAW (The International Fund for Animal Welfare) found 33,006 endangered wildlife and wildlife parts and products on sale in 9,482 ads on buy and sell sites around the world between 2004 and 2014.
-The Indian Wildlife Crime Control Bureau recently announced that 106 websites globally, including Amazon, Snapdeal, OLX, eBay, Alibaba and Quikr, are still advertising the sale of rare animals and their parts.
+IFAW (The International Fund for Animal Welfare) found 33,006 endangered wildlife and wildlife parts and products in 9,482 ads on buy and sell sites around the world between 2004 and 2014.

 Here are just some examples of ads we regularly come across: